Getting older can be a real pain in the neck… and the back, too.

 Degenerative disc disease (DDD) isn’t really a “disease” at all.
 But it’s the term we use to refer to the typical changes that take place in your spinal discs over your lifetime.
-Although degenerative disc disease can occur in any part of the spine, it most often occurs in the lumbar region (lower back) or the neck.
+Although degenerative disc disease can occur in any part of the spine, it most often occurs in the lumbar spine (your lower back) or the cervical spine (your neck).

-It helps to understand what your spinal disc are and what they do…
+It helps to understand what your spinal discs are and what they do…

 Spinal discs are soft, compressible discs that separate the vertebrae.
 They serve as shock absorbers between the bones of the spine.
-These discs are designed to help the back stay flexible and sturdy.
+These discs are designed to help your back stay flexible and sturdy.

-They prevent injury or trauma that can occur when you perform everyday movements… like twisting, flexing and bending.
+They prevent injury or trauma that can occur when you perform daily activities… everyday movements like twisting, flexing and bending.